What Is The Minimum Hot Holding Temperature

 Heat Penetration

 The ability of heat to penetrate food is another important consideration.
-Different types of food have different densities and compositions, which affect how quickly they heat up.
-Ensure that all parts of the food reach the minimum hot holding temperature to eliminate any potential pockets of bacterial growth.
+Different types of food have different densities and compositions, which affect how quickly they heat up. confirm that all parts of the food reach the minimum hot holding temperature to eliminate any potential pockets of bacterial growth.

 Impact of pH and Water Activity